SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 San Francisco is proud of its historical transportation options.
 In addition to our famed cable cars, you will also find vintage San Francisco streetcars.

-The F Market & Wharves is the first line and it runs from Fisherman's Wharf all the way to the Castro District.
+The F Market & Wharves runs from Fisherman's Wharf all the way to the Castro District.
 It runs along the Embarcadero and down Market Street as it makes its way between these two SF neighborhoods.

 There was a second line called the E Embarcadero.
 It ran between Fisherman's Wharf along the Embarcadero and past Oracle Park.
 It ended near the Caltrain Station in the South of Market District.

-The E line is currently suspended and I'm not sure if/when it will be running again.
+The E line is currently suspended and I'm not sure if/when it will run again.

-They run on tracks, which are similar to those used by cable cars.
+They run on tracks similar to those used by cable cars.
 However, they are powered by the electrical lines above the cars instead of cables between the tracks below the cars like the cable cars.

 They also run about two to three times faster than a cable car.